 - Barriers: If your assets are “drivable” heavy equipment (i.e., trucking, running auctions, tool and equipment rental companies) these are a great idea.

-- Building Intrusion Detection: Modern motion detectors are more valued than door and window contacts as are glass breaks.
-Given their modest cost, doesn’t hurt to have all of them.
+- Building Intrusion Detection: Modern motion detectors are more valued than door and window contacts.
+Given their modest cost, it doesn't hurt to invest in both of these products

 - Video Monitoring.
 While the best use of video monitoring is alarm verification, it can also play a role in detection.

-- Recording on site helps reduce theft by your own employees, but is of modest value when it comes to external theft.
+- Recording on site helps reduce commercial burglaries carried out by your own employees, but is of modest value when it comes to external theft.

 - Alerts to you, or preferably a third-party monitoring center, can be helpful in weeding out the false alarms from the criminal alerts.

-- If you have multiple sites, rate the relative security risk and focus your investment on the higher risk yards.
+- If you have multiple sites, rate the relative security risk and invest in a layered security solution for your high risk properties.
 See our upcoming blog on how to do this.

-- Maximize the size of your battery backups to minimize your risk during a power outage; ideally, use solar power if possible.
+- Maximize the size of your battery backups to minimize your risk during a power outage; ideally, use a solar powered electric security fence and perimeter system if possible

 - Use wireless communication with alarm companies to eliminate a common single point of vulnerability.

 - Train, retrain, and maintain your investments.
-No matter what your original plan was, absent of continuous retraining and maintenance, your security plan will fail.
+No matter what your original plan was, absent of continuous retraining and maintenance, your layered security system and plan will fail.

 - Continually assess your attractiveness and vulnerability with your neighbors’ property to your own.
 Just as you compete with your neighbors for business and recruitment, you are competing with them for the criminal’s attention.
 (But in this competition, you want to lose.)

-A well-planned synergistic multilayer investment will protect your people, property, productivity, profits, reputation and, quite possibly, your job.
+A well-planned synergistic investment in a layered security system will protect your people, property, productivity, profits, reputation and, quite possibly, your job.

 If you have questions about implementing layered security in your environment, click below to speak with one of our security professionals.